yd124/AMP-timing/RV217-Analysis/data-cleaning/RV217-DataClean.md

-The following script cleans and tidies the raw data.
+The following script cleans and tidies the raw RV217 data.
+It also cleans and saves supplementary table 4 from the paper at the end.

 **Some notes:**